Birmingham Zulu Warriors: In popular culture

 The Zulu Warriors have also seen offshoot gangs created such as the Brew Crew and the Junior Business Boys They have featured in the 2005 film Green Street.
 The match shown in the film is supposedly between West Ham United F.C. and Birmingham City with a fight after the match between the Zulu Warriors and the Green Street Elite (GSE), the name used in the film for the Inter City Firm (ICF).
 The Zulu Warriors were also featured in a minor role in the 1989 film, The Firm.
 The Zulu Warriors have also been featured in the documentary series The Real Football Factories on Bravo.
+The Zulu Warriors are also a significant part of the story in the Steven Knight miniseries "This Town" released in 2024, although his story sees the Zulus as an already established gang in 1981 when his story starts.

+The Zulu Warriors feature in the 2025 music video of the Jakae song Hooligan, featuring the Streets.
+This was dedicated to Barrington 'One Eyed Baz' Patterson.